 About Mashed Purple Sweet Potatoes

-This purple sweet potato mash has a mild candy-sweet taste to it and is much sweeter than regular sweet potato mash.
-They have a very unique flavor, which will surely satiate your taste buds.
+This purple sweet potato mash has a mild candy-sweet taste to it and is slightly sweeter than regular sweet potato mash.

-Serve it as a side dish topped with some butter and crushed nuts on top.
+Serve them as a side dish topped with some butter and crushed nuts on top.
 The beautiful deep purple color will surely make your meal look even better.

 This purple sweet potato recipe is gluten-free and can be easily doubled or tripled.
 I made this recipe in my 6-quart instant pot.
 If doubling or tripling the recipe, use an 8-quart instant pot.
 The time of cooking will remain the same.